MKDAagency/MKDAagency/README.md

 Resend
 OpenAI API

-## Explore our work
+## Explore the repositories

-Take a look at the pinned repositories below to see products, experiments and workflows built by MKDA.
+The pinned repositories below show selected products, workflows and experiments developed by MKDA.

 ## Contact